lloydlentz/slate-tips/sql/split_space.md

 2) Create a SubQuery Filter.
 3) Aggregate: Formula
 4) Add An Export of the field you want to search `@name`
-5) Add the following into the formul
+5) Add the following into the formula

 ```SQL